Architecture

 Validating a Token Is Not Trusting a Caller

-The Seam With No Author
+The Silent Seam

 How the Assumption Fails